-There are three types of damp; rising damp, penetrating damp and condensation.
+There are 3 types of damp; rising damp, penetrating damp and condensation.
 Let’s take a look at them in more detail.

 What is rising damp?

 Rising damp is moisture which comes up from the ground, through the structure of your home.

-It is noticeable on the lower parts of walls to a height of about a metre and also across solid concrete floors.
+You'll usually start to notice it on the lower parts of walls and across solid concrete floors.
 Wet weather makes rising damp worse as walls have more water to soak up.

 Modern houses are usually constructed with a damp-proof membrane under concrete flooring - often referred to as a ‘damp-proof course’.

 What are the signs of rising damp?